parrvx/parrvx/README.md

 ## Hi there!

 - 👋 Hi, I’m @parrvx
 - 👀 I’m interested in ...
-Law, Finance, Technology and SWTOR
+Law, Finance and Technology
 - 🌱 I’m currently learning ...
 Javascript, Python and Nix
 - 💞️ I’m looking to collaborate on ...
 Research and Guild
 - 📫 How to reach me ...